Sudip777/DealShield/README.md

 ### 5.2.2 System Testing
 System testing was conducted after integration testing to ensure the entire system functions properly.
 The system was found to meet specifications and function correctly.

-## 6. Conclusion
+## Conclusion

 This project successfully developed a secure and reliable online escrow platform.
 Key features such as secure payment processing, user identification, and data encryption were implemented to ensure smooth and secure transactions.
 The project also explored the evolving security landscape and identified new technologies to enhance platform security.

-### References
+## References

 [1] S. Marzieh, “Buyers' trust and mistrust in e-commerce platforms.”
 Information Systems and e-Business Management.
 November 2021.

 [2] B. Daroch, G. Nagrath, “A study on factors limiting online shopping behaviour of consumers”.
 Rajagiri Management Journal.
 April 2021.

- [3] A. Solomon, “Determinants of online escrow service adoption: An experimental study”.Decision Support Systems.
+[3] A. Solomon, “Determinants of online escrow service adoption: An experimental study”.
+Decision Support Systems.

 [4] A. Ali, S. Yukesh, T. Shankar, “Decentralised Escrow Protocol that Facilitates Secure Transactions between Trustless Parties”.
 Proceedings of the International Conference on Innovative Computing & Communication (ICICC).
 March 2023